yuriyzubov/zarr-normalize/README.md

-This script could be used for copying zarr arrays to .zarr format with OME-NGFF multiscales metadata structure.
+This script could be used for rescaling of data stored in zarr arrays using Dask for parallelization on a LSF cluster/local machine.
 #### How to run
 1. open command line terminal
 2. install poetry tool for dependency management and packaging: https://pypi.org/project/poetry/